-The only thing is, cheesecakes are generally baked in something called a springform pan, which is a two-piece contraption that allows the base and the sides to come apart, making it easier to get the cheesecake out of the pan.

-And the downside to immersing a springform pan in water is that it can leak, and the cheesecake can get waterlogged.
+The only thing is, cheesecakes are generally baked in something called a springform pan, which is a two-piece contraption that allows the base and the sides to come apart, making it easier to get the cheesecake out of the pan.The downside to immersing a springform pan in water is that it can leak, and the cheesecake can get waterlogged.

 Some people will try to seal up the bottom of the springform with foil, but it's not a foolproof workaround by any means.

+Another setup that sometimes goes by the name of bain-marie is really more of a double boiler.
 A system like this involves a pot of hot water simmering on the stovetop, and then a bowl or insert situated above the pot.
-Usually something like this is used for transmitting gentle heat, like when you're melting chocolate or making hollandaise sauce.
+You can make your own double boiler by positioning one smaller pot on top of another and filling the bottom one with water.
+You can also purchase a double boiler, which includes a pair of pots that fit together.
+Usually, a double boiler is used for transmitting gentle heat, like when you're melting chocolate or making hollandaise sauce.